edween69/dnd-dungeon-master/README.md

     brew install make
     ```

-- Once you have `make` installed, navigate to the root directory of the project in your terminal and run the following command:
+- Once you have `make`  or `mingw32-make` installed, navigate to the root directory of the project in your terminal and run the following command:
+    On Windows:
+    ```
+    mingw32-make
+    ```

+    On Linux or MacOS:
     ```
     make
     ```